retroelec/T-HMI-C64/README.md

 Keyboard input is implemented via a custom Android app or via a web interface.
 The Android app communicates with the emulator via Bluetooth Low Energy (BLE).
 The web keyboard was provided by uliuc@gmx.net.
-Further a "joystick-only" operation is possible for some games.
+Further a "joystick-only" operation is possible for most games.

 The code should also be portable to other ESP32-S3 boards (and even other platforms).